aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 * [AmazonEC2ContainerRegistryReadOnly](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEC2ContainerRegistryReadOnly.html): Allows read-only access to repositories in the Amazon EC2 Container Registry.
 * [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html): Adds AWS Systems Manager service core functions for Amazon EC2.

-# Karpenter Controller Authorization in cloudformation.yaml
+# Karpenter Controller Authorization

 This section sets the permissions that the Karpenter Controller has to create and manage EC2 and other AWS resources.
 In particular, the section creates a service account (karpenter) that is combined with the KarpenterControllerPolicy.
 The permissions here go beyond the permissions assigned to Karpenter nodes in the previous section.

-The resources defined in this section include:
+The resources defined in this section are associated with:

 * KarpenterControllerPolicy
-* KarpenterInterruptionQueue
-* KarpenterInterruptionQueuePolicy
-* ScheduledChangeRule
-* SpotInterruptionRule
-* RebalanceRule
-* InstanceStateChangeRule

 Because the scope of the KarpenterControllerPolicy is an AWS region, the cluster's AWS region is included in the `AllowScopedEC2InstanceActions`.